coryking/camoufox/WORKFLOW.md

 ## Fixing a broken patch
 Fixing a broken patch is where all the thinking happens.
 First the rules of engagement:

+### STEP ZERO: UNDERSTAND THE STEALTH INTENT
+**Before touching ANY code, answer these questions:**

+1. **What stealth problem does this patch solve?**
+   - Read the patch file.
+What is it modifying?
+   - Is it hiding UI elements?
+Spoofing APIs?
+Removing telemetry?
+   - Example: `remove-cfrprefs.patch` hides CFR recommendation checkboxes from preferences

+2. **Why is this a stealth issue?**
+   - What can websites detect if we DON'T apply this patch?
+   - Example: CFR prefs are disabled in `camoufox.cfg`, but if the UI checkboxes are visible, automation can detect the mismatch: "disabled functionality with visible controls = modified browser"

+3. **Has Firefox moved or refactored this code?**
+   - Search the Firefox git history for the files being patched
+   - Did they migrate from static XHTML to dynamic JS configs?
+   - Did they rename functions or move them to different modules?
+   - The STEALTH REQUIREMENT hasn't changed - only Firefox's architecture changed

+4. **How do we achieve the same stealth goal in the new Firefox code?**
+   - If they moved preferences from XHTML to JS configs, patch the JS config
+   - If they renamed an API, patch the new API name
+   - If they split functionality across files, patch all the files
+   - **The goal is NOT to make the old patch work - it's to achieve the same stealth in the new Firefox**

+### Now the code rules:
 1) *DO NOT MODIFY THE PATCH FILE!!!*  We will regenerate the patch file!
 2) *MODIFY THE SOURCE CODE SO IT IS WHAT WE WANT TO SEE*.
-In otherwords, *you* have to do the work of changing the source code!
+In otherwords, *you* have to do the work of changing the source code to achieve the stealth goal!
 3) Once successful and all the hunks have been "recreated" in the source tree you do a `cd {ff_dir} && git diff > {patch_file}` to overwrite the patch file.
 But first validate things are as-expected.

 Remember, the patch file might have multiple hunks and only one failed.
 You are about to overwrite the patch file with a blanket `git diff` so make sure all the hunks are going to be included.
 This means the actual source code needs to be "what it should be after running the entire patch".
 So `git status && git diff` and analyze the output.... does the changes in the repo reflect the intent of the original patch in it's entirety?
 If not, you have work to do.
 If you think it's good...